Visit Mačkafé Bratislava (Cat Cafe) whilst you’re visiting the beautiful capital city of Slovakia.

 - Upon entering there are two doors; outer and inner.
 You must close the outer door before opening the inner door.

 - In the porch area is some antiseptic hand gel that they request you rub into your hands.
-We didn’t because I think those gels are more harmful than good, so we just washed our hands upon entering.
+Alternatively, you can wash your hands upon entering.

 - You mustn’t feed the cats, even if they come mooching for food.